 - provide standards of fair and consistent treatment: patron borrowing rules, benefit eligibility for staff, various types of leave, etc.

-When putting together a policy or procedures manual, these general guidelines may help.
+When putting together a policy or procedures manual, the general guidelines below may help.
+Also see the

 General Policy Development